 - Follow the steps in this article to create your app listing in App Store Connect (if you have not already).

 - Once that listing is created, use the “Application Loader” tool (which comes bundled with Xcode) to upload your app.

 The information that you will need to complete your app submission or re-submission is outlined in the following article.

 If you’re using a private store or MDM solution, follow the steps to distribute your app as recommended by your solution provider.

 Re-signing an Android App

 - A keystore to sign your app with.
-If you do not already have a keystore file for signing your android applications, see the section "Build and sign your app from command line" of this page
+If you do not already have a keystore file for signing your android applications, see the section “Build and sign your app from command line” in the Android Developers documentation.

 - Android SDK build tools revision 24.0.3 or higher.

 Run the following command to re-sign your application file:

 apksigner sign --ks release.jks com.myguidebookapp.android.apk